information-sharing-networks/isn-ref-impl/README.md

 Participant sites can also grant permissions to one another so that signals can be exchanged between sites.

-Any ISN participant can reply to a signal contributed by another - this allows additional information related to the original signal - corrections, opinions, claims, attestation etc - to be captured.
+Any ISN participant can reply to a signal contributed by another - this allows additional information related to the original signal - For example, corrections, opinions, claims, attestation etc - to be captured.
 The [W3C Webmention](https://www.w3.org/TR/webmention/) protocol is used in this reference ISN implementation to permit authenticated parties to associate their replies to signals.

 Information within ISNs is represented via the [signals protocol](https://github.com/information-sharing-networks/signals/blob/main/README.md#signal-definition) internally.
 For interoperabililty purposes the signal implementation selected for the demonstrator ISNs is a [Microformat 2 'event'](https://microformats.org/wiki/h-event).